shedp/pythonURLShortener/README.md

 ## Challenges

-- We differences betwwen Python and the famililar Javascript
+- Difficulty switching between Python and the famililar Javascript
 - Writing the python logic to generate a random string id
 - Validation in the backend for non valid url entries (still created in backend database)